tchughesiv/aws-loft-2017-container-lab/labs/lab6/chapter6.md

 ## Deploy Ansible Playbook Bundle Application
 Now, we are going to deploy our first application using the new interface.

-- In the middle navigation panel, click on `all` and then click on the `hello-world-apb` application.
+- In the middle navigation panel, click on `all` and then click on the `Hello World (APB)` application.
 - On the right hand side of the pop-up window, click the dropdown under `Add to Project` and select `Create Project`.
 - Give the project a name `hello-world-apb`.
 Leave the rest of the options as default and click `Create`.
 - Now you will notice that the service is being provisioned.
 Click on the `View Project` button.
 This will take you to the new project namespace that was created when we made the application.